ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

     - offline access for idvidual files (and only gdocs like their spreadsheet and word doc)

 ## BOOTING
-- BIOS - basic input output system, firmware used to boostrap into a full OS, IBM PCs started with this
+- BIOS - basic input output system, firmware used to boostrap into a full OS, IBM PCs started with this in 1980
 - UEFI - Unified Extensible Firmware Interface, a new firmware architecture to replaces BIOS
     - specifications written by the UEFI Forum
+    - uses GPT partition scheme and supports greater drive sizes natively
-    - BIOS limitations: 16-bit real mode, only 1MB adressable space, only assembly language, no network support, and lots more
+    - other BIOS limitations: 16-bit real mode, only 1MB adressable space, only assembly language, no network support, and lots more
+    - also offers security with secure boot
+    - microsoft drove adoption in 2010 b/c in win8 they wanted secure boot
 - firmware - low level code that controls hardware, for PCs first loaded and bootstraps main OS
     - for embedded systems is probably main layer of code
     - stored in non-volotile memory like flash memory or EEPROM